wishforvish/Reva-Hack/README.md

 # Reva-Hack
-This is the project on #Space Exploration Plaza: Up, up and Away!!
+This is the project on #Space Exploration Plaza: Up, up and Away🚀!!
 This is built in the National Level Hacakthon of 36 hours at Reva University by the students of Sri Krishna Institute Of Technology.

 Project Description and Introduction:
 We reasearched online to understand the needs and interests of our target audience - teenagers.